GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step11/Tutorial.rst

 Inspecting results
 ---------------------------------

 In the above example, we requested silo-format output files.
 We can therefore import these into VisIt and use python scripts to visualize the outcome.
 Fig.3 shows the comparisons between the numerical predictions (marks) and the corresponding analytical solutions (solid curves) with respect to the distributions of normal stress components, stress path, the supporting wellbore pressure and wellbore size.
-It is clear that the GEOSX predictions are in excellent agreement with the analytical results for this specific case.
+It is clear that the GEOSX predictions are in excellent agreement with the analytical results.

 .. _problemVerificationFig: